wirbel-at-vdr-portal/using-G7-with-xdrip/BuildingXdrip.md

 **Important: be shure to copy the token in this process, you will be never able to see it again.**

-**Deleting & recreating will the only solution, once you loose the copied string.**
+**Deleting & recreating will the only solution, once you lost the copied string.**

 Log in to your github and
   - Click on your avatar in the top right hand corner